Crosley Engine Family Tree - CIBA Years

 Later block same Crosley placement, has a different casting shape on the back.
 This change was make so adding a cam driven governor could be added for industrial and military applications.
 You can't see it in this photo but it also has two water outlets on the back.
 These appear to all have turbulator style combustion chambers.

-A Crosley product book put out in the 1951-52 time frame, shows this engine as a "Commercial Engine" for general industrial uses.
+A Crosley product book put out in the 1951-52 time frame, shows a "Commercial Engine" for general industrial uses.
 It has also been reported that this engine has been seen in a forklift application.
 Note the unique position of the Crosley name.
-It also has a different casting number #209501.
-The specs are the same as the car engine but they may have been built tougher inside for this application.
+It also has a different casting number R209501, which is actually a lower number than the standard number.
+The specs are the same as the car engine but they may have been built tougher/different inside for this application.
+Three of these blocks that showed up off the engine, show a flat top compression chamber, that would be different than production engines in 1951-52.
+A thinner base plate may make it higher compression.
 Has anyone rebuilt one of these engines that can give any info on what might be different inside?

 This one was at the 2001 Crosley Nationals.
-Another has shown up on Long Island.
-Both engines have very late serial numbers.
+Other have shown up and so far all have had very late serial numbers.

 QuickSilver Engine with VitaMeter